fairdataihub/fairdataihub.org/blog/posters-science-announcement.md

   - Large Language Models (LLMs)
 ---

-We are developing posters.science through a new grant from the [Navigation Fund](https://www.navigation.org/).
+We are developing posters.science through a new grant from [The Navigation Fund](https://www.navigation.org/).

 ## ✨ Why Posters Matter